nsparag/CPP-Programming/07_Pointers and References/README.md

     	max(m,n) = 55; // changes the value of m from 44 to 55
     	cout << m << ", " << n << ", " << max(m,n) << endl;
     }

+## `new` and `delete` operators

+* Fundamental for managing memory allocation and deallocation on the heap
+* Provide a mechanism for programmers to dynamically allocate memory for objects and arrays during program execution and then release that memory when it's no longer needed.

+**`new` operator:**
+* Used to allocate memory dynamically for objects or arrays of objects at runtime.
+* It takes a memory allocation request as input, specifying the size and type of memory to be allocated.

+syntax

+    dataType* pointerVariable = new dataType;  // Allocates memory for a single object dataType* pointerArray = new dataType[arraySize];  // Allocates memory for an array

+Example

+int* ptr = new int;  // Allocates memory for an integer *ptr = 42;  // Assigns value 42 to the allocated memory

+    int* numbers = new int[10];  // Allocates memory for an array of 10 integers numbers[0] = 10;  // Assigns value 10 to the first element of the array

+**`delete` operator:**
+* Used to deallocate memory that was previously allocated using new.
+* It takes a pointer as input, pointing to the memory block to be released.

+syntax

+    delete pointerVariable;  // Deallocates memory for a single object delete[] pointerArray;  // Deallocates memory for an array

+Example

+    delete pointerVariable;  // Deallocates memory for a single object delete[] pointerArray;  // Deallocates memory for an array

+**Avoiding Memory Leaks**
+* Memory Leaks: Improper memory management using new and delete can lead to memory leaks.
+If you allocate memory with new but forget to deallocate it with delete, the memory remains occupied even if it's not being used, potentially impacting program performance.
+* Dangling Pointers: After deallocating memory with delete, the pointer used to access that memory becomes a dangling pointer.
+Using a dangling pointer can lead to undefined behavior or crashes.
+It's essential to set the pointer to nullptr after deallocation to avoid this issue.

+Example to avoid memory leak

+    int* ptr = new int;
+    *ptr = 42;

+    // Use the allocated memory
+    ...

+    // Deallocate the memory when finished
+    delete ptr;
+    ptr = nullptr;  // Set the pointer to nullptr to avoid dangling pointer issues